 Would you like to enrich your language study and learn about a different culture by experiencing it in person?
 Would you like to change your worldview?
 Then come on one of our study abroad programs in Austria, Belgium, Costa Rica, France, Germany, Peru or Spain.
 You can earn language credit on programs that last from one semester to a year or summer programs that range from two to five weeks.

-This program will give you a taste of life in Nice.
-You can receive 6 hours of credit in French, based on your previous experience with the language.
-Enjoy an intensive immersion experience on the French Riviera, with great shopping, spectacular beaches and close proximity to Italy, Monaco, and Spain.
-The program includes tuition and fees, housing and meals, excusions, and in-country transportation.
+Photo Gallery This program will give you a taste of life in Paris.
+You can receive three hours of credit in French, based on your previous experience with the language.
+Enjoy an intensive immersion experience in the most beautiful city in the world.
+The program includes tuition and fees, housing and meals, and in-country transportation.
+Email: Katie.Angus@usm.edu.
 Join us on Facebook.

-Students live with families in Heredia and take group trips to rainforests, volcanoes, and a coffee plantation.
-Six hours of credit in Spanish classes are available, and placement is based on your previous language classes.
-The program cost includes tuition and fees, in-country transportation, a homestay and two meals a day.
+Photo Gallery This program gives you a taste of life in San José.
+Students take group trips to rainforests, volcanoes, gold museums, and coffee plantations.
+Optional excursions to Pacific or Caribbean beaches are available.
+Six hours of credit in Spanish based on previous language experience.
+Program cost includes tuition and fees, in-country transportation, homestay and meals.
+Email: Mary.A.Stewart@usm.edu.
 Join us on Facebook.

-This intensive three-week course offers students an on-site investigation of Roman history, spanning roughly the beginnings of the Roman Empire (c.
-31 BCE) until the 9th century CE, through visits to archaeological sites, churches, museums, and other locations that played important roles in Rome’s storied past.
-Program dates: July 25-August 15.
-Email Professor Doleac for more information.
+This intensive four-week course offers students an opportunity to earn four hours of credit in Latin or History.
+It includes on-site investigation of Roman history through visits to archaeological sites, churches, museums, and other locations that played important roles in Rome’s storied past.
+Email: Miles.Doleac@usm.edu for more information.